ensemble2/ensemble_cohort/README.md

 ## Pseudonym codes

 Pseudonym codes are made of 10 characters:
-* 3 digits of the recruitment centre
+* 3 digits of the recruitment site
 * letter E
 * 5 digits of patient code, not starting with 0
 * digit 1